numsim-group/klimakoffer/milestone2/milestone2_ebm.md

 EBMs where mainly used up to the 1970s, but later replaced more and more by the GCMs.
 Nowadays EBMs belong to the class of simple climate models, but are still in use by some researchers to date, with publications in 2020s.
 Interestingly enough, EBM type models are used to estimate climates of (habitable) exoplanets (where naturally not many detailed data is known).
-Their disadvantage (being too simple) is sometimes an advantage when trying to analyse the effect of single processes or at least get on intuition about how they act.
+Their disadvantage (being too simple) is sometimes an advantage when trying to analyse the effect of single processes or at least get an intuition about how they act.
 To quote the book by Kim and North (2017) "Energy balance climate models", Wiley:

 > In some cases such as perturbations of the surface temperature field due to small changes in greenhouse gases or the Earth's orbital elements, they can be surprisingly helpful even to a quantitative extend.